Fluid-Technology/TCG/README.md

 # Pokémon TCG Game

-A simple command-line implementation of the Pokémon Trading Card Game with rock-type Pokémon.
+A command-line implementation of the Pokémon Trading Card Game featuring rock-type Pokémon.
+This project simulates the core mechanics of the Pokémon TCG in a text-based interface with ASCII art visualization.

 ## Features

-- Play against a computer opponent
+- Play against a computer opponent with strategic AI
-- Rock-type Pokémon deck
+- Deck of rock-type Pokémon (Geodude, Onix, Tyranitar, etc.)
+- Energy and Trainer cards
 - ASCII art display for cards and game board
-- Simple turn-based gameplay
+- Prize card system
+- Bench Pokémon
+- Energy attachment mechanics
+- Mulligan handling

 ## How to Play